kubelize/kube-builder/README.md

 ### Infrastructure as Code Kubernetes Clusters

-_managed with ArgoCD, Renovate, and SideroLabs Omni_
+_managed with ArgoCD, Renovate and SideroLabs Omni_

 </div>